France national baseball team

-The French National Baseball team represents the French Federation of Baseball and Softball in international competitions, such as the World Baseball Classic, the European Baseball Championship, and the World Cup of Baseball.
-They are currently ranked 25th in the world.
+The France national baseball team represents the French Federation of Baseball and Softball in international competitions, such as the World Baseball Classic, the European Baseball Championship, and the World Cup of Baseball.
+They are currently ranked 21st in the world.

 Roster

 History

 The history of the French team began in 1929 with their first official game against Spain in Barcelona with a 10–6 victory.
 The team made its debut in competition in 1955 when it played in the finals of the second European Baseball Championship, finishing fifth out of five teams.

 The French team has qualified for the World Cup finals three times, the first time in 1994.
 In order to qualify for the finals a playoff game was played against South Africa.
 France lost seven games during the competition, and finished in 16th place out of 16 teams.
 In 2001, as well as 2003, les Bleus (the nickname of the team) made their way into the World Cup finals.
 During the 2001 edition the French team finished in 15th place, tied for last with the Philippines.
 They also finished in 15th place in 2003, out of 15 teams.

 In the fall of 2012, France participated in their first World Baseball Classic Qualifier.
 The team played in the Jupiter, Florida, pool alongside South Africa, Spain, and Israel.
 France lost both its games to Spain and South Africa.

 In September 2013, France named former MLB pitcher Éric Gagné new head coach.
 The team played a series of trial games in Florida in October 2013 and in Phoenix, Arizona, in March 2014 in preparation for the 2014 European Championships.
 In early September 2014, France hosted the inaugural France International Baseball Tournament.
-France won the first exhibition game 8-7 vs. Japan before claiming game 1 6-3 over Belgium and game 2 10-5, again over Japan.
-"Les Bleus" claimed their first-ever victory over the Netherlands with a 12-8 win on September 8, 2014, before falling 3-2 against the Dutch in the championship game the following night.
+France won the first exhibition game 8–7 vs. Japan before claiming game 1 6–3 over Belgium and game 2 10–5, again over Japan.
+"Les Bleus" claimed their first-ever victory over the Netherlands with a 12–8 win on 8 September 2014, before falling 3–2 against the Dutch in the championship game the following night.

 Every two years, France participates in the European Baseball Championship.
 France's best result came in 1999 when the team finished third.
-The French National team finished 6th in the 2014 European Championships, going 4-1 in Regensburg, GER before falling to Czech Republic, Holland and Spain in the Brno, CZ.
+The French National team finished 6th in the 2014 European Championships, going 4–1 in Regensburg, GER before falling to Czech Republic, Holland and Spain in the Brno, CZ.

 In March 2015 French pitcher Owen Ozanich was France's lone representative on Team Europe, which split two contests at the Tokyo Dome against Samurai Japan.

 In July 2015 France sent many of its national team players to participate in the 2015 World University Summer Games in South Korea.
 Rouen manager Keino Perez was the manager for this competition.
 France finished in 8th place.
-Once back in Europe, the national team played a series of games in Antwerp, Belgium, July 23–24 against Sweden and the host country, Belgium.
-With a 2-0 record, France won the Flanders invitational tournament with Belgium coming in second and Sweden third.
+Once back in Europe, the national team played a series of games in Antwerp, Belgium, 23–24 July against Sweden and the host country, Belgium.
+With a 2–0 record, France won the Flanders invitational tournament with Belgium coming in second and Sweden third.